 Many people who opt for mother of pearl jewelry do so because they believe that actual pearl jewelry would far exceed their budget, but this simply isn’t the case.
 Freshwater pearls, for example, feature consumer-friendly price points and still possess stunning quality.
 They’re also available in a variety of incredible colors that include white, pink, and peach.
 Browse our collection of freshwater pearl jewelry for pieces that are undeniably elegant and easy on the wallet.

-How to Test for Mother of Pearl Authenticity
+The Test of Authenticity

 Wondering whether or not your mother of pearl jewelry is real of fake?
 Well, you can use the pearl tooth test to check for authenticity.
 Simply tap the gem against your teeth.
 If it’s plastic, the bead will create a muted sound, whereas the real deal will “click” instead.